Traumatic experiences are stored in our bodies, potentially leading to chaos and illness.

 https://www.hopkinsmedicine.org/health/wellness-and-prevention/imagery

 Your soul or psyche is the entity that communicates with you through nonverbal, symbolic dream messages each night.
-They're messages from you to you.
+It is important to learn about how to translate this the language of dreams because these are messages from you to you.

 https://www.scientificamerican.com/article/the-science-behind-dreaming/